Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Introduction

 Recent spatially resolved measurements provide a concrete setting in which the limitations of current-centric descriptions become evident.
 In particular, Ref.~\cite{DiTerlizzi2024} reported pronounced spatial inhomogeneity in entropy production across driven red blood cell membranes, together with counterintuitive anti-correlations between dissipation and positional fluctuations.
 Their observation revealed nonuniform heat dissipation along the cell contour, demonstrating that energetic cost can vary substantially across space even under steady driving.
 This spatial heterogeneity points to a missing structural layer in nonequilibrium thermodynamics, essential for understanding how dissipative processes are structured and regulated in living systems.

 At the same time, these observations also expose a conceptual gap.
 While variance-based sum rules and force-free kinetic inference approaches enable experimental estimation of local entropy production~\cite{DiTerlizzi2024,DiTerlizzi2025}, they do not explain how entropy production is organized at the force level, or how the relative alignment of underlying forces shapes spatial patterns in dissipation.
 More broadly, established frameworks in stochastic thermodynamics -- including current-based formulations, thermodynamic uncertainty relations and Fisher-information speed limits -- provide powerful scalar bounds on entropy production, precision, and timescales~\cite{Barato2015Thermodynamic,Gingrich2016Dissipation,Seifert2019TUR,horowitz2020thermodynamic,Nicholson2020TimeInformation,DechantSasa2021PhysRevX11.041061}.
 However, these frameworks do not directly capture the geometric structure encoded in thermodynamic forces' vectorial alignment and its role in organizing dissipation.
+This necessary shift toward structural force alignment conceptually echoes recent bivectorial formulations of nonequilibrium thermodynamics, which establish that irreversibility fundamentally emerges from the cyclic coupling of flux and non-conservative forces in phase space~\cite{yang2021bivectorial,Byrne2023}.

-Here, we show that irreversibility admits a geometric interpretation at the force level, governed by the relative orientation between external driving forces and entropic (information) gradients.
+Here, we show that irreversibility in overdamped diffusive systems admits a geometric interpretation at the force level, governed by the relative orientation between external driving forces and entropic (information) gradients.
 Entropy production vanishes only when these forces cancel exactly -- equal in magnitude and perfectly anti-aligned -- whereas any deviation in alignment or magnitude generates dissipation.
 We introduce an instantaneous force--correlation coefficient $r(t)$ that quantifies this alignment and provides an experimentally accessible measure of force organization.
-Applying this framework to moving harmonic traps as analytically tractable examples, we construct control charts that organize entropy production, transport, and driving strength across protocols.
+As analytically tractable example, we apply this framework to moving harmonic traps and diffusion on a ring in one and two dimensions, constructing control charts that organize entropy production, transport, and driving strength across protocols.
 These charts provide a geometric account of the experimentally observed spatial heterogeneity and dissipation--fluctuation anti-correlation.
-Together, these results establish force geometry as an organizing principle of nonequilibrium thermodynamics, complementing current-based bounds by linking the microscopic force structure to macroscopic irreversibility.
+Together, these results show that microscopic force geometry sets organizing principles in nonequilibrium thermodynamics, complementing current-based bounds on irreversibility.